 I’ve got to be honest . . . it depends on the day and what I’m being corrected about.

 I personally need this verse this week to help me submit to the Lord’s direction and correction.
 I think of myself as pretty submissive to the Lord’s plans, and then He shows me certain areas that I’m not.
 I’m thankful for the Spirit that searches my heart and helps me grow, but sometimes the growing process is very uncomfortable.
 I need an attitude adjustment.

 Below is a look at my dialogue with the Holy Spirit while meditating on this passage.
-This is just a model to get you started.
+I meditate on the same verse every day for at least a week, and this is just a model to get you started.
 Meditating on scripture is a very personal journey and relationship with God, but you may find my Meditation Guide helpful.
-Subscribe now to my Newsletter and get immediate access to a Free Printable Library that includes meditation guidelines, a Meditation Journal Page, a bookmark and a postcard for this verse.
+Subscribe now to my Newsletter and get immediate access to a Free Printable Library that includes meditation guidelines, a Meditation Journal Page, Scripture Writing pages, and bookmarks for this verse.